katholiek-onderwijs-vlaanderen/sri4node/README.md

 The `columnToField` function receives these arguments :

 - `key` is the key the function was registered on.
-- `element` is the the result of the query that was executed.
+- `element` is the result of the query that was executed.

 Functions are executed in order of listing in the `map` section of the configuration.
 No return value is expected, this function manipulates the element in-place.